Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Withstand**
     | Whenever you take soakable damage during a round, you gain +1 bonus die when soaking further damage.
-This effect stacks indefinitely and lasts until the start of your next turn.
+This effect stacks indefinitely and resets at the start of your next turn.
     |
     | **Force of Will**
     | When you take a focus action to heal, you may choose to restore Durability to your worn armor in lieu of Vitality.